nicebub/sclex/README.md

      been implemented *yet*.

 ## Background
 I wrote Sclex as my first project to get back into programming after **15** *years*.
-I have yet to
+I am currently
-     add any documentation as I was in a rush to complete the project.
+     adding documentation after having rushed to complete it before my other job started.
      Now I am currently motivated to work on this program again.
 I hope to turn this experiment and learning-to-code-again experience into something understandable and useful.